Seahawks take running back Kenneth Walker III with the 41st pick in the 2022 NFL draft

 “Yeah, I felt like it helped me a lot because I felt like a lot of people thought I was kind of slower, you know, like on film there’s like, people questioning my speed,” he said.
 “But being able to run that 3.48, it was great and I feel like that helped a lot during the process.”

-He began his career at Wake Forest and played there for two seasons before transferring to Michigan State saying that MSU’s pro style offense was a better fit for his skills.
+He began his career at Wake Forest and played there for two seasons before transferring to Michigan State, saying that MSU’s pro-style offense was a better fit for his skills.

 Walker was the second running back taken after Breece Hall of Iowa State was selected by the Jets at 36.